TheMarlboroMan/dfw-jumpstart/README.md

 Static views can be composed with dnot files to avoid the need of hardcoded values and recompilation.
 These are most useful for menus, presentation screens, fixed graphics...
 There is an example in the test_2d_text controller, using the file in "data/app_data/layouts.dat".
-Another is in the menu controller.
+Another is in the menu controller, which does things like use external representations and manipulate representations in the layout from the code.

 The documentation of the class if fairly complete in any case.